|

 The bytes written by this method may be

-read by the readChar
+read by the readChar method

-of interface DataInput
+of interface DataInput, which

-will then return a char
+will then return a char equal

-to (char)v
+to (char)v.

-value to be written.
+writeChar in interface DataOutputv - the char value to be written.

-IOException
+throws IOException

-value, which is
+DataOutputint value, which is

 comprised of four bytes, to the output stream.